 Bernard Margolis, State Librarian, Elizabeth Duncan, Principal Librarian and Patricia Jordan shared with the committee a small sample of collection highlights that will be used as part of the celebration of the State Library's 200th anniversary in 2018.
 Margolis reviewed several items, including a 17th century Dutch document from the Van Rensselaer Manor Papers, several World War I posters and letters from Frederick Douglass.
 Among the celebratory projects are reviews of the Library's top 50 special/unique collections that will form the basis for on-line exhibits and a series of descriptive cards featuring collection highlights.
-In addition, they shared the Library's top 50 the committee.
+In addition, they shared the Library's copy of a leaf from a Gutenberg bible, which was donated to the library, with members of the committee.